ruadapt/CaQR/README.md

 python validate.py bv_n10
 ```

 Note that you must run the "main.py" to generate the output for one benchmark file before you run "validate.py" on the same benchmark.
-For running "validate.py", you do not have to specify the path of the benchmark, as the path is hardcoded.
+For running "validate.py", you do not have to specify the benchmark path, as the path is hardcoded.